CoderGeoff/VendingMachineKata/README.md

 8. If the current selection is incomplete or invalid and some money has been inserted, the machine displays “xy inserted” where y is the total value of the inserted coins.
 9. If the current selection is incomplete or invalid and no money has been inserted, the machine doesn’t display anything about money.
 10. If at any time, the *Cancel transaction* button is pressed, the machine returns all the coins inserted since it was last in the ready state to the coin tray, cancels the current selection and returns to the ready state.
-11. If at any time, the machine has a valid selection and amount of money inserted is sufficient to purchase the selected item, the machine transfers the item to the hopper, sends any change to the coin tray and returns to the ready state.
+11. If at any time, the machine has a valid selection and amount of money inserted is sufficient to purchase the selected item, the machine immediately transfers the item to the hopper, sends any change to the coin tray and returns to the ready state.